Mohammad Ghazi al-Jalali: Career

 Mohammad Ghazi al-Jalali worked as an assistant to the minister of communications and technology from 2008 until he took over the ministry on 10 August 2014, and as chairman of the board of directors of the General Postal Corporation during the same period, and a member of the board of directors of the General Corporation for Road Transport from 2005 until 2013.

 Jalali was also a member of the Higher Education Council at the Ministry of Higher Education from 2008 until his appointment as Minister of Communications and Technology, and he is an assistant professor at the University of Damascus.

 Jalali held the position of minister of communications and technology from 10 August 2014, until 3 July 2016, in the second government of Wael al-Halqi.
 After leaving the ministry, he held the position of the chairman of the Board of Trustees of Arab Quality Makers since April 2019 and chancellor of the Syrian Private University from 11 September 2023 until his appointment as prime minister.

 Premiership (September–December 2024)

 On 14 September 2024, Syrian president Bashar al-Assad issued a decree assigning Jalali to form the government in Syria, following the 2024 Syrian parliamentary election.
+In a later interview, Jalali recalled that in their final phone call, the night before the fall of the regime, Assad was informed of the deteriorating situation and reportedly replied, "We'll see tomorrow."